centreon/centreon-documentation/versioned_docs/version-23.04/health/centreon-agent.md

 #### Finalize Templates Configuration

->For a Centreon Poller, log files are prefixed with the Poller’s name so you need to adapt the Poller template:
+> For a Centreon Poller, log files are prefixed with the Poller’s name so you need to adapt the Poller template:
->Open the Poller template and replace all `POLLERNAME` placeholders within the “path” section with the actual Poller’s name.
+> open the Poller template and replace all `POLLERNAME` placeholders within the “path” section with the actual Poller’s name.

 The provided templates will work out of the box with a standard Centreon installation.
 In case of doubt, you can locate the actual targeted log file and compare its path to the one written in your “path” section of the template.

-In case of errors, you will find detailed explanations of what happened within **centreon-agent**'s own logs in `/var/log/centreon-agent/centreon-agent.log`.
+In case of errors, you will find detailed explanations of what happened within Helios's own logs in `/var/log/centreon-agent/centreon-agent.log`.

 #### Start Logs Collection

-Once your log collection is properly configured, you need to restart the agent with the following command:
+Once your log collection is properly configured, you need to restart Helios with the following command:

 ```
 systemctl restart centreon-agent.service